rancher/docs/docs/pages-for-subheaders/cis-scan-guides.md

 The EKS and GKE cluster scan profiles are based on CIS Benchmark versions that are specific to those types of clusters.

-In order to pass the "Hardened" profile, you will need to follow the steps on the <a href="security/#rancher-hardening-guide" target="_blank">hardening guide</a> and use the `cluster.yml` defined in the hardening guide to provision a hardened cluster.
+In order to pass the "Hardened" profile, you will need to follow the steps on the [hardening guide](./rancher-security.md#rancher-hardening-guide) and use the `cluster.yml` defined in the hardening guide to provision a hardened cluster.

 The default profile and the supported CIS benchmark version depends on the type of cluster that will be scanned: